CityRelay

 • Fewer emergency repairs.
 Complying with HHSRS, including the Decent Homes Standard, is considered preventive maintenance.
 It significantly reduces the need for costly emergency call-outs.

 • Lower void periods.
-Properties flagged for health and safety issues are immediately removed from the rental market listing.
+Properties flagged for health and safety issues may result in enforcement action that restricts their ability to rent until proper remedy is implemented.
 By complying, you are protecting your property and its rental income.

 • Improved tenant retention.
 A well-maintained and safe home is better at retaining tenants.
 You’ll get fewer disputes and lower turnover costs.